sinai-dev/Outward-Mods/README.md

 * Supply chests become more valuable over time.
 * At around 4 minutes the Butcher of Men will spawn, he drops a powerful weapon and strong skills.
 * You can take other players items when they are defeated.

+## Shared Quest Rewards

+This mod attempts to share all quest rewards (skills and items).

+**Note:** by default, the "aggressive sharing" mode is disabled.
+If you want you can enable the aggressive sharing in the config, it will try to share absolutely everything but this may lead to sharing some unexpected things (eg, buying a skill from a side-trainer may be shared, etc).

+The config can be managed with the [Config Manager](https://outward.thunderstore.io/package/Mefino/Outward_Config_Manager/), or by editing the file at "BepInEx\config\com.sinai.sharedquestrewards.cfg".

 ## Speedrun Timer
 A simple in-game speedrun timer which pauses for loading screens, to get an accurate time.